baato/java-client/README.md

  DirectionsResponse directionsResponse = DirectionsResponse.fromJson(parsedNavigationResponse);
  DirectionsRoute currentRoute = directionsResponse.routes().get(0);
 ```
+#### 6. Baato Navigation SDK

-Now that you have your route, you can navigate using NavigationLauncher
+Now that you have your route, you can navigate using NavigationLauncher.
+Follow the [Baato Navigation SDK](https://github.com/baato/navigation-sdk) for details.

 ```
 boolean simulateRoute=false;